stevefarra/ec-stingy/firmware/README.md

 </div>

-Not included in this diagram is the electrode cable attached to the audio jack breakout board, and a simple 9V battery snap connector attached to a Duracell CopperTop which powers the regulator.
+Not included in this diagram is the electrode cable attached to the 3.5 mm jack breakout board, and a simple 9V battery snap connector attached to a Duracell CopperTop which powers the regulator.
 The Nucleo development board connects to a PC using a micro-USB cable.

 ## The idea graveyard